vmudinas/OpenPeloton_Metrics_Overlay/README.md

 Tread speed, incline, distance, and elapsed time over other applications such as Netflix.

-This directory can be copied into a new repository without the original OpenPelo Flutter project.

-## Independence From OpenPelo

-The app has **no build-time or runtime dependency on OpenPelo**, Flutter, or the original desktop application.

-It is a normal native Android Gradle project containing:
+## Android Gradle project containing:

 - Kotlin Android source code.
 - A Gradle wrapper.